 NIMH ADHD Research & Information Hub

 Get free, science-based ADHD information and research updates from the National Institute of Mental Health.
-Explore ADHD studies, clinical trials, and resources.
+Explore ADHD studies, research participation, and resources.

 The National Institute of Mental Health (NIMH) is the world's largest funder of ADHD research.
-As the lead federal agency for mental health research, NIMH conducts and supports groundbreaking studies to understand, treat, and prevent ADHD across the lifespan.
+As the lead federal agency for mental health research, NIMH conducts and supports studies to better understand ADHD and improve support across the lifespan.

 NIMH's ADHD Research Mission

-NIMH is committed to transforming the understanding and treatment of ADHD through rigorous scientific research.
-As part of the National Institutes of Health (NIH), NIMH funds and conducts research on ADHD's biological basis, develops evidence-based treatments, and provides free, science-based ADHD information to the public.
+NIMH is committed to transforming the understanding of ADHD through rigorous scientific research.
+As part of the National Institutes of Health (NIH), NIMH funds and conducts research on ADHD's biological basis, develops evidence-informed support approaches, and provides free, science-based ADHD information to the public.

-Vision: A world where ADHD is fully understood, effectively treated, and its impact minimized through prevention and early intervention.
+Vision: A world where ADHD is fully understood and its impact minimized through prevention, early identification, and better supports.

 NIMH supports research to understand ADHD's neurobiology, genetics, and environmental factors.
-The Institute funds clinical trials testing new ADHD medications and behavioral therapies, and provides authoritative, evidence-based ADHD information to families, clinicians, and researchers.
+The Institute also funds studies testing skills-based and service-based supports, and provides authoritative, evidence-based ADHD information to families, educators, clinicians, and researchers.

 NIMH ADHD Research Areas